Rainbow-Dreamer/musicpy/README.md

 ### summary
 I started to develop musicpy in October 2019, and now I have a complete set of music theory logic grammar, and there are many composing and arranging functions as well as advanced music theory logic operations.
 For details, please refer to the wiki.
 I will continue to update musicpy's video tutorials and wiki.

+I'm working on musicpy continuously and updating musicpy very frequently, more and more musical features will be added, so that musicpy can do more with music.

 Thank you for your support~